twbs/bootstrap/docs/getting-started/introduction.md

 <meta name="viewport" content="width=device-width, initial-scale=1">
 {% endhighlight %}

-You can see an example of this in action in the [started template](#starter-template).
+You can see an example of this in action in the [starter template](#starter-template).

 ### Box-sizing